bloominstituteoftechnology/Contained/README.md

 After finishing your required elements, push your work further.
 These goals may or may not be things you learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals:

 * The Crab reverts to a center position each time the user leaves from the game tab and returns.
-Expand the model to store the most recent touch point and use that value in `sceneDidLoad`.
+Expand the Settings to store the most recent touch point and use that value in `sceneDidLoad`.
 * Add one or two more options, such as fade effects (a node's `alpha` property) or other features you can read about in the SpriteKit documentation.
 * Allow the user to switch between the HappyCrab and the WaitingCrab textures via the settings screen.